LinearBoost/linearboost-classifier/README.md

 - Used ruff and isort for formatting and lining.
 - Added a GitHub workflow (*.github/workflows/ci.yml*) for CI on PRs.
 - Improved Scikit-learn compatibility.

-## 🚀 New Release (v0.0.5)
-Version 0.0.5 of the **LinearBoost Classifier** is released!
-This new version introduces several exciting features and improvements:

-- 🛠️ Support of custom loss function
-- ✅ Enhanced handling of class weights
-- 🎨 Customized handling of the data scalers
-- ⚡ Optimized boosting
-- 🕒 Improved runtime and scalability

 Get Started and Documentation